Structured Notes: The Double-Edged Sword of Investing- Unveiling the Pros and Cons You Need to Know.

 Principal-protected structured notes are a significant pro for those looking for income generation while minimizing potential capital loss.

-The last pro of structured notes is they can save investors time.
+Structured notes can save investors time.

 Structured notes do the work for you, allowing you to spend more time on things you enjoy.